m-richards/m-richards.github.io/content/post/python_dep_management.md

 strong opinions, I'd recommend
 [Should You Use Upper Bound Version Constraints?](https://iscinumpy.dev/post/bound-version-constraints/) and [Python Application Dependency Management](https://hynek.me/articles/python-app-deps-2018/) which I find rather compelling).

-I elected to settle on [`piptools`](https://pip-tools.readthedocs.io/en/latest/) as it's relatively lightweight and just solves the dependency management/ lockfile problem I'm trying to solve and not 15 other things at the same time.
+I've elected to proceed with [`piptools`](https://pip-tools.readthedocs.io/en/latest/) as it's relatively lightweight and just solves the dependency management/ lockfile problem I'm trying to solve and not 15 other things at the same time.

 I suppose I should also address another question which comes to mind.
 Why bother?
-Why go through the hassle of researching and setting up a tool when `pip freeze | requirements.txt` probably would have got me 4/5th of the way there?
+Why go through the hassle of researching and setting up a tool when `pip freeze | requirements.txt` probably would have got me four-fifths of the way there?
 Working at a firm where most people would hesitate to call themselves software developers, this definitely would have been the path of least resistance.
 But there are a few key reasons that come to mind.
 To summarise these succinctly;

-* It is difficult to track transitive dependencies separately to direct dependencies
+* It is difficult to track direct dependencies separate to transitive dependencies (the dependencies of your dependencies)
-  * In turn this makes it difficult to keep transitive deps up to date
+  * In turn this makes it difficult to keep transitive dependencies up to date
-  * This also means one is less likely to get security patches in a timely fashion
+  * Consequently one is less likely to get security patches in a timely fashion
 * Determining if a dependency is no longer required becomes hard
 * The status quo becomes avoiding updating dependencies if at all possible (which is short sighted, but remains a tempting business decision in the world of consulting. )

-Collectively, these amount to the situation where either packages are almost never updated, or every request to update a package or refresh dependencies comes through me.
-Which is not a workflow I'm especially keen on supporting for the rest of time.
-Fortunately, through a combination of `pip-tools` some wrapper tooling, and a healthy amount of documentation I've managed to cobble together a solution which I'm optimistic will provide a simple way for the project team to interact with requirements files and avoid situations like working with `geopandas 0.5` in 2021.
+Collectively, these amount to the situation where either packages are almost never updated, or every request to update a package or refresh dependencies comes to me, or was prompted by me in the first place.
+Not a workflow I'm especially keen on supporting until the end of time.
+Fortunately, through a combination of `pip-tools` some wrapper tooling, and a healthy amount of documentation I've managed to cobble together a solution which I'm optimistic will provide a simple way for the project team to interact with requirements files themselves, and avoid situations like working with
+`geopandas 0.5` in 2021 (unfortunately no, I'm not making that up).
+Generally working with packages a little out of date isn't so bad, but geopandas pains me particularly, being involved in the development of it, and knowing significant re-architecting of the internals has happened since to improve performance and generally be more robust.
+Not to mention and old version of it pulls in old versions of most of the python geospatial stack, which is notoriously difficult to install and work with, even at the best of times.

 # Cross platform dependencies - the problem